 Myth No. 3 – An eating disorder is a faddy diet.
 FALSE.
 An eating disorder is not a type of diet that somebody uses to lose weight.
-An eating disorder is a serious mental illness that has the highest mortality rates of all psychiatric disorders.
+An eating disorder is a serious mental illness that has increased risk of mortality.
 It is a mistake to think that eating disorders are only about food and weight.
 They are about the person’s sense of themselves, their self-esteem and self-worth.

 Myth No. 4 – An eating disorder is a lifestyle choice.
 FALSE.
 A person does not ‘choose’ to have an eating disorder, and certainly living with an eating disorder is not about emanating a certain type of lifestyle.
 A person becomes trapped in an eating disorder, and in a similar way to an addiction, feels compelled to continue engaging in the disordered eating behaviour in order to feel safe and secure.
 This compulsion replaces the conscious choice a person has, and they need help and support to be able to choose a different way of coping and living.